EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the basics for carbon cycle  pools as in the GSI, but allows for scaling of turnover parameters based on plant forms
+Same as GSI, additionally allowing for scaling of turnover parameters based on plant forms.

 **Parameters**
 - **Fields**